Resume formats and samples

 - Job Hunters Seek Winning Edge in Video Resumes (NPR.org)

 Cautions job seekers and employers.
 In 2006 a business wanted to pitch to college students that video resumes were the next big thing.
-We know that didn't happen!
+We know that didn't happen.

 Has experience, volunteer work and student leadership related to career field of interest; these are detailed.

-Coursework to show specialty and focus (not basic courses taken by anyone in the same major)
+Extensive list of coursework and lab skills to show specialty and focus (not basic courses taken by anyone in the same major)

 Relevant campus job and student media experience.